Fresno shop offers to replace damaged tires free of charge after Tower District slashing spree

-FRESNO, California (KGPE) – Vandals targeted a neighborhood in Fresno’s Tower District leaving residents with the bill – but one local business has stepped up to help.
+FRESNO, California (KSEE) – Vandals targeted a neighborhood in Fresno’s Tower District leaving residents with the bill – but one local business has stepped up to help.

 Overnight Saturday, vandals went on a tire slashing spree on the block of Wilson Avenue between Olive and Pine, slashing the tires of at least seven vehicles.